 Economy Growth

-As the government spends so much of the money on interest payments, it has little left for investments in infrastructure and business.
-When thereâs no investment in these fields, thereâs no long-term earnings for the US government.
-This leads to slow economic growth.
-It even hampers the economic recovery process for the USA.
+As the government spends so much of the money in interest payments, it has little left for investments in infrastructure and business.

 Future Taxes

-So, how will the government earn if it has nothing to invest and no long-term earnings?
+So how will the government earn if it has nothing to invest and no long-term earning?
 One way is high taxes, and another is low public services.
-Chances are, the U.S. government will implement high taxes on every good and service it provides so that it can increase its GDP.
-If worse comes to worst, the US government might need to reduce the number of public services to reduce the governmentâs spending.

-Investorâs Confidence
+Investor's Confidence

 When the nation has high debt, investors are worried about high interest rates, inflation, and financial crises.
 They are less willing to invest in business and projects, be they private or public.
-When thereâs low investment, thereâs less way of income.

 Policy Responses to Rising Debt